coleoguy/scarab-chromes/README.md

 # scarab-chromes
-files and data to recapitulate scarab chromosome analysis
+files and data to recapitulate scarab chromosome analysis.

+Each